IIT Mandi: Rann-Neeti

 Rann-Neeti is the Annual Inter College Sports Fest of IIT Mandi organized by Student Gymkhana of IIT Mandi.
 It is a three-day long event held every year in the month of September where many Indian colleges participate.

 AstraX

 AstraX is the annual inter-college Astronomy meet of IIT Mandi organized by its Space Technology and Astronomy Cell.
 It observes keynote talks by international and national astrophysicists and astronomers, workshops on space technology and other events.
 Students from IITs, IISERs, NITs and many other colleges across India participate in the meet.

 Ruvaan

 Ruvaan is the annual inter-college Literary Fest of IIT Mandi jointly organized by Writing Club, Drama Club, Debating Club, and Quizzing Club (Literary Society).
 Started in 2020 as a three-day event, it covers a variety of events like Debates, Poetry-Slams, M.U.N., Drama, Quizzes, Movie Screenings, and Poet Conference.

 FrostHack

 FrostHack is an open hackathon organized by the student community of IIT Mandi with the goal of solving societal problems by collective collaboration among students using technology.

+Controversies

+Religious, caste and ideological controversies

+IIT Mandi has faced controversies over statements and activities regarding religion and caste.
+In 2023, the then director Laxmidhar Behera said students to take pledge to not eat meat and said meat consumption is the reason for environmental disasters like landslides and cloudbursts.
+He had made similar statements before also on "evil spirits".

+In 2026, a poster was displayee in the institute's Janmashtami programme which described Shudras as having the role of "serv[ing] higher classes".
+It caused controversies about casteism.
+The institute subsequently transferred the matter to the police for investigation.

+The institute also faced criticism over the inclusion of religious and spiritual concepts like reincarnation, astrology etc in its academic and conference activities.
+IIT Mandi's 2026 Mind, Brain and Consciousness Conference had a session called "Reincarnation, OBEs and afterlife communication".

+Ragging and student-discipline controversies

+In September 2023, ragging of Junior students happened in the fresher's day event.
+IIT Mandi conducted an investigation following this and took disciplinary action against 72 students involved in it including suspension of 10 students for six months.